JBannwarth/TrackingQuadControl/README.md

 **Edited by:** Jeremie Bannwarth, 12/05/2015

 ## Introduction
-This is the first version of the quadcopter controller running off vicon measurments.
+This is the first version of the quadcopter controller running off Vicon measurements.

 The altitude controller is experimental at the moment, and does not currently have an attitude controller